Intercepting Claude Code Communications with a Custom Gateway — Implementation Using WASI 0.3 and WAC

 However, if you want to add more guardrails or change rules per group,

-things get a bit complex, so in this article we've composed guardrails as WASM components.
+it gets a bit complicated, so in this article, we've tried composing guardrails as WASM components.

 What is WASM/WASI?